thuliteio/thulite.io/content/docs/recipes/images/index.md

 ---
 title: "Images"
-description: "Add a local or a remote image with Markdown.
+description: "Add a local or a remote image with Markdown, or use the image partial in a template.
 Images are lazyloaded, blurred up, and responsive."
-lead: "Add a local or a remote image with Markdown.
+lead: "Add a local or a remote image with Markdown, or use the image partial in a template.
 Images are lazyloaded, blurred up, and responsive."
 date: 2020-11-23T11:53:06+01:00
 lastmod: 2020-11-23T11:53:06+01:00
 draft: false